ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/choppers/FZJ_DD_Fermi_chopper.md

 ## Gotchas
 - Only one TCP connection allowed at a time.
 Other TCP connections will appear to connect but not give any responses (this can cause the IOC to read "zero" for everything).
 - Message length limit at 19 chars.
 For some commands (e.g. setting phase setpoint) this means the device cannot handle more than 1 d.p.
 If the message is too long the device will respond with an error message and not accept the setpoint at all.
 This length limit *includes* the `\r\n` terminator so really the message length limit is 17 characters.
 - The manual does not match the command set.
 For example, the order of responses in the long response packet is incorrect and several of the commands simply don't exist.
-The best (most up-to-date) place to get the command syntax from is the Julich VIs which are running on the chopper control machine (David has a copy of these).
+The best (most up-to-date) place to get the command syntax from is the Jülich VIs which are running on the chopper control machine (David has a copy of these).
 - Be careful about renaming/removing PVs, this IOC is used by a CaLAB wrapper and that will need to be updated if the PV names change.
 - Errors on all PVs are propagated from a single source so may not accurately reflect which command(s) have gone wrong